Just Keep Scrolling! How To Design Lengthy, Lengthy Pages

-Further Reading on SmashingMag: Link
+Further Readingon SmashingMag:

 - How Functional Animation Helps Improve User Experience

 Long scrolling has the following benefits:

 - It has more potential to engage users.
-(Scrolling minimizes the interaction cost6 required to attain a variety of user goals.
+(Scrolling minimizes the interaction cost required to attain a variety of user goals.
 The advantage of not having to click “next” keeps users engaged with the content and less focused on the mechanics of navigating to the next page.)

 - It translates well to mobile devices.
 The increased use of mobile screens has played a key role in the widespread acceptance of this technique: The smaller the screen, the longer the scroll.
-The gesture controls of mobile devices make scrolling intuitive7 and fun.
+The gesture controls of mobile devices make scrolling intuitive and fun.

 Scrolling opens a lot of new doors to designers.
 However, this pattern is not without its drawbacks.
-It requires designers to pay strong attention to content and navigation8.
+It requires designers to pay strong attention to content and navigation.
 In this article, I will discuss some of the benefits, things to consider and quick tips for long scrolling.
-If you’d like to get more creative with your designs, you can download and test Adobe XD9 for free and get started right away.
+If you’d like to get more creative with your designs, you can download and test Adobe XD for free and get started right away.

 When To Use Long Scrolling?